On finitely stable domains

 \item[(c)] The maximal ideals of $T$ are principal, and the Jacobson radical of $T$ is equal to $mT=MT$, where $mR_1=M$. \end{enumerate} In addition, if $R$ is a stable domain, then $T$ is equal to the integral closure $R^\prime$ of $R$, and $R'$ is a strongly discrete Pr\"ufer domain. \end{theorem}

 In the one-dimensional case we have:

 \begin{corollary} Let $R$ be a one-dimensional finitely stable local domain with stable maximal ideal $M$.
 Then $R$ is stable, and in the setting of Theorem \ref{Olb}, $T=R^\prime$ is a principal ideal domain with at most two maximal ideals.
-Hence, if $T$ is local, in particular, if condition (b) holds, $T$ is a DVR. \end{corollary} \begin{proof} $R$ is stable by Proposition \ref{Olb1dims}, so $T=R'$.
+Hence, if $T$ is local, in particular, if $T\neq R_n$ for each $n\geq 0$, then $T$ is a DVR. \end{corollary} \begin{proof} $R$ is stable by Proposition \ref{Olb1dims}, so $T=R'$.
 Since $R'$ is one-dimensional with principal maximal ideals, $R'$ is a principal ideal domain by \cite[Corollary 37.9]{gilmer}. \end{proof}

-\begin{proposition} In the setting of Theorem \ref{Olb}, we have: condition (a) holds if and only if $T$ is a finite $R$-extension (that is, $T$ is a finitely generated $R$-module).
-Hence condition (b) holds if and only if $T$ is not a finite $R$-extension.
+\begin{proposition} In the setting of Theorem \ref{Olb}, $T\neq R_n$ for each $n\geq 0$ if and only if $T$ is a finite $R$-extension (that is, $T$ is a finitely generated $R$-module).
+Hence $T=R_n$ for some $n\geq 0$ if and only if $T$ is not a finite $R$-extension.
 (Recall that if $R$ is stable, then $T=R'$.) \end{proposition}

-\begin{proof} If condition (a) holds, then $T$ is a finitely generated $R$-module by Theorem \ref{Olb} (a).
+\begin{proof} If $T=R_n$ for some $n\geq 0$, then $T$ is a finitely generated $R$-module by Theorem \ref{Olb} (a).
 Conversely, assume that $T$ is generated as an $R$-module by a finite subset $F$ of $T$.
-Then there exists an integer $n\ge0$ such that $F\sub R_n$, implying that $T=R_n$, so condition (a) holds. \end{proof}
+Then there exists an integer $n\ge0$ such that $F\sub R_n$, implying that $T=R_n$. \end{proof}

-In the Noetherian case, the next theorem was proved by Sally and Vasconcelos \cite[Theorem 2.4]{sv1}.
-Olberding proved that the hypotheses of the theorem imply Noetherianity.